Here are 2 festive Easter Basket Crafts the kids will have fun making. Both are fairly easy to make but do require a little help from an adult.

 These homemade Easter baskets require a little bit of dexterity plus adult supervision but they are great for using up those left over plastic milk bottles.
 You know, the ones which you have been storing just in case!

-Measure the diameter of your basket with a piece of string and use this to measure strips of parcel ribbon 1.5 times the length of the string.
+Measure the diameter of your basket with a piece of string and use this to measure strips of ribbon 1.5 times the length of the string.

 When the glue is fully dry you are now ready to start weaving.

-Take another strip of coloured ribbon and glue this to an adjacent basket strip and just above the first paper strip.
+Take another strip of coloured ribbon and glue this to an adjacent strip and just above the first paper strip.
 When the glue is dry, weave in and out as before.
 Repeat with the other ribbon strips.

 To make the handle, puncture 2 holes opposite each other at the top of the basket and then thread through the pipe cleaner, twisting the ends to secure them.
 You can then decorate it with ribbons, fill it with eggs or little cotton ball chicks.